superhero/handbook/use-cases/1-ping-pong.md

 }
 ```

-**`/ping-pong/ping/response/respond-with-pong-using-http.js`:** Solves the domain problem of responding to a ping request with an injected response model.
+**`/ping-pong/ping/response/respond-with-pong-using-http.js`:** Solves the domain problem of orchestrating the use case of responding to a an upstream ping request with an injected downstream response model.

 ```js
 import AccessUsingHttp from './access-using-http.js'